Tropical desert: Geographical distribution

 Tropical deserts are located in both continental interiors and coastal areas between the Tropic of Cancer and Tropic of Capricorn.
-Representative deserts include the Sahara Desert in North Africa, the Australian Desert, Arabian Desert and Syrian Desert in Western Asia, the Kalahari Desert in Southern Africa, Sonoran Desert in the United States and Mexico, Mojave Desert in the United States, Thar Desert in India and Pakistan, Dasht-e Margo and Registan Desert in Afghanistan and Dasht-e Kavir and Dasht-e Loot in Iran.
+Representative deserts include the Sahara Desert in North Africa, the Australian Desert in Western and Southern Australia, Arabian Desert and Syrian Desert in Western Asia, the Kalahari Desert in Southern Africa, Sonoran Desert in the United States and Mexico, Mojave Desert in the United States, Thar Desert in India and Pakistan, Dasht-e Margo and Registan Desert in Afghanistan and Dasht-e Kavir and Dasht-e Loot in Iran.

 Controlling factor

 Tropics form a belt around the equator from latitude 3 degrees north to latitude 3 degrees south, which is called the Intertropical Convergence Zone.
 Tropical heat generates unstable air in this area, and air masses become extremely dry due to the loss of moisture during the process of tropical ascent.

-Another significant determinant of tropical desert climate is the presence of subtropical high pressure throughout the year; this involves dry and hot descending air cells named Hadley cells.
-Specifically, Hadley cells dry out the air and inhibit condensation.
-Additionally, as the distance from the moisture source increases, the aridity increases.
+Another significant determinant of tropical desert climate are Hadley cells.
+Hadley cells concentrate all precipitations in the hotter humid lower pressure equator, leaving colder higher pressure deserts with no precipitation.